In my opinion, the Bondi to Coogee coastal walk is the best way to spend a half day in Sydney.

 Bronte to Clovelly

-Just south of the cemetery you’ll pass the Clovelly Bowling Club (side note: in Australia, they call bocce ‘lawn bowling’).
+Just south of the cemetery you’ll pass the Clovelly Bowling Club (side note: in Australia, they have a thing called ‘lawn bowling’, which is similar to bocce).
 Immediately beyond this is an outdoor gym area just next to the cliff edge.
 You can’t miss it because of all the neon green bars and lifting equipment.
 And even if you’re not doing this track for the purpose of working out, I think it’s just fun to stop off here and play on the bars for a few minutes.
 How often do you get to exercise in a setting like this?

 Continuing past the outdoor gym, the track approaches Clovelly (pronounced ‘clo-VEL-ly’), one of the most unique beaches in Sydney.
 I wouldn’t classify it as a particularly scenic beach, though.
 If it were a person, it would be super tall and skinny.
 Clovelly is a narrow bay that looks more like a slice of a beach, if anything.
 The sand stretches pretty far from pavement to water, but the amount of coastline is quite tiny.
 Similarly, the water stretches out far from the sand and is enclosed in a sheltered pool-like area.
 The ‘unique’ bit to it is that there are stretches of concrete on either side of the water, fit for laying out or jumping into the pool.
 You can swim out to the waves through the outer end of the pool, but the surf here is usually quite rough.

 The next beach after Clovelly is the very rocky Gordon’s Bay, which is one of the best places for snorkeling in Sydney.
 On a sunny day, the bay will shine a thousand shades of blue and all the rocks will be occupied by sunbathers.

 The final stretch of the Bondi-Coogee walk heads through Dunningham Reserve on the northern headland of Coogee Bay.